Beating the Click Bots

 “If click theft is a thing, should my firm continue investing in PPC?“

-It’s not likely to be replaced anytime soon, especially now due to factors like the pandemic.
-More and more businesses consider this their lifeline to reach and capture more customers while, e.g., being safe at home.
+Search advertising spending is projected to grow to about 190.5 billion U.S. dollars by the end of 2024.
+It’s not likely to be replaced anytime soon, as more businesses consider this their lifeline to reach and capture more cases.

 If only we could put a name and a face to this issue, but the reality is that there isn’t a single party responsible for it.
-There are four types of click frauds:
+There are four types of click fraud:

 - Webmasters: Depending on the campaign’s goals, webmasters can purposely click their ads to give themselves more profit.
 This violates Google Ad Terms of Services, but it still happens today.